JujuAdams/ThoughtsOnGameMaker/README.md

 You might find some older libraries use a different formatting standard.
 Time makes fools of us all.

+The choice to vary up the captialisation rules in my own particular way might strike people as unorthodox.
+This is a way of writing code that has evolved organically and no doubt will continue to evolve.
+The choice to differentiate variables and functions works around GML's liberal use of the global namespace.
+The use of camelCase and PascalCase in general also avoid running into conflicts with GameMaker's native snake_case functions and constants.

 &nbsp;

 ## Versioning